David Pakman

-Early life
+Early life and education

-David Pakman was born to an Ashkenazi Jewish family in Buenos Aires, Argentina in February 1984 and immigrated to the United States of America at the age of five.
+David Pakman was born to a Jewish family of Ashkenazi descent in Buenos Aires in February 1984 and immigrated to the United States at the age of five.
+He has a brother.
+His mother has taught collegiate Judaic studies.

+At the age of 16, he became a US citizen.
 He grew up in Northampton, Massachusetts, and graduated from Northampton High School.
 Pakman attended the University of Massachusetts Amherst in Amherst, Massachusetts, where he majored in economics and communications.
 He earned an MBA degree from Bentley University in Waltham, Massachusetts.